ronxldwilson/deddit/To Do.md

 Profile in Navbar in Post Details Page
-Save button doesn't properly retain state in Post Page When moving from State post page and saving a post and going back to the home page, the save state is not retained
+Save button doesn't properly retain state in Post Page When moving from State post page and saving a post and going back to the home page, the save state is not retained make the saved post entirely DB dependent and not localstorage dependent Fix Saved Posts and My Comments page